On Adaptive Frequency Sampling for Data-driven Model Order Reduction Applied to Antenna Responses: Numerical Examples

-Due to the Theta I algorithm's dependence on a set of random matrices, the method is tested \num{30} times (each time with a new set of random matrices, in \eqref{eq:LoewnerGenerating}) in every benchmark case.
+Due to the Theta I algorithm's dependence on a set of \num{6} random matrices, the method is tested \num{30} times (each time with a new set of \num{6} random matrices, in \eqref{eq:LoewnerGenerating}) in every benchmark case.
 In each benchmarking graph, the \gls{RMSE} span of the method is highlighted with the yellow shaded area.
 The median of the \num{30} \gls{RMSE} curves is highlighted with a solid yellow curve.

-In each antenna benchmarking case, 30 predetermined frequency distributions are tested using the Loewner framework and vector fitting.
-These 30 distributions are \emph{Cheb} $c$, where $c$ is linearly spaced in the interval $[0,2]$.
-For every number of frequency points used, we only display the smallest \gls{RMSE} reached of all the 30 distributions tested for the Loewner framework and vector fitting, respectively.
-In the figures, the envelope of minimum \gls{RMSE} reached by the distributions using the Loewner framework is denoted \emph{Min dist L}, and the corresponding minimum using vector fitting is denoted \emph{Min dist. vf}.
-These results provide an ideal 'best case' reference against which the adaptive methods are compared.
-While it is not quite a reachable predetermined frequency distribution, it gives a lower bound of all the Chebychev-based distributions.
-As we will see, it gives a good goal for the adaptive methods.
+Additionally, for the displayed approximated relative errors using \eqref{eq:errorApprox}, a larger number of random matrices are used (typically \num{300}).
+This large number of random matrices is, however, only for displaying the estimated error, and not for driving the choice of which frequency points to choose.